fxpio/fxp-mailer-bundle/Resources/doc/index.md

 ## Prerequisites

-This version of the bundle requires Symfony 2.8+ and Sonatra BootstrapBundle.
+This version of the bundle requires Symfony 3.

 ## Installation